Hedging in trading explained

 Feels like you’re covered, right?
 Not exactly.

 That’s hedging.
-And in futures trading, it’s not something you can rely on, especially if your goal is to trade in a Live Funded Account with Topstep’s® money.
+And in prop futures trading, it’s not something you can rely on, especially if your goal is to trade in a Live Funded Account with Topstep’s® money.

 At Topstep, we don’t just enforce the rules.
 We help you understand them.